nextcloud/documentation/admin_manual/enterprise_installation/supported_apps_installation.rst

 Windows Network Drive (windows_network_drive)

-3rd party and unsupported apps must be disabled before performing a system upgrade.
-Then find and install the upgraded versions, and after the upgrade is complete re-enable them.
+.. note::3rd party and unsupported apps must be disabled before performing a system upgrade.
+Then install the upgraded versions, and after the upgrade is complete re-enable them.